janvarev/api_advanced/README.md

 This plugin
 1. Provide Kobold-like interface (the same way as "api" classic extension)
 2. **Provide advanced logic to auto-translate income prompts:**
-    - You need to use this version of google_translate extension: https://github.com/janvarev/text-generation-webui/blob/google_translate/extensions/google_translate/script.py
+    - You need to use multi_translate extension: https://github.com/janvarev/multi_translate
     - Set up param `'is_advanced_translation': True`, (set by default)
     - ...see the details in console
       - Due to advanced logic script splits income prompt by lines, and cache translation results